 A therapy dog lends comfort and affection to people in a facility setting or specific individuals who require visitation to deal with a physical or emotional problem.

-Therapy dogs are not Service Dogs who provide a specific service for a person with special needs and receive full public access per the Americans with Disabilities Act (ADA).
+Therapy dogs are not service dogs that provide a specific service for a person with special needs and receive full public access per the Americans with Disabilities Act (ADA).
 They are also not Emotional Support Animals who require a prescription from a mental health or health care professional but need no special training or certifications to do their job.

-NOTE: Dogs must be at least one year old to qualify for therapy dog certification.
+NOTE: Dogs must be at least one year old to qualify for therapy dog training in Huntsville and Madison.

-My dog Dixie is a Therapy Dog.
+My dog Dixie is a Therapy Dog in Huntsville.
 I will teach you the exact process I used with her to pass the therapy dog test and get certified.

-There are 3 steps to getting a dog trained to be a Therapy Dog.
-After these 3 steps, you must take a test and be observed by the therapy dog organization for several public visits with your dog around people.
-I suggest ADT (Alliance of Therapy Dogs).
-This is the organization that my dog Dixie, and I are members.
+There are 4 steps to complete Therapy Dog Training.
+After these 4 steps, you must take a test and be observed by the therapy dog organization for several public visits with your dog around people.
+I suggest ATD (Alliance of Therapy Dogs).
+My dog, Dixie, and I are members of this organization.

 Step 1: Complete our Basic Dog or Puppy Basic Obedience Program.
 This gives you the foundation of basic commands, loose leash walking, and proper socialization skills.

-Step 2: Take the AKC Canine Good Citizen Test (CGC).
+Step 2: Complete the AKC Canine Good Citizen Training and Test (CGC).
 This test consists of 10 items listed here.
 We can train and test you for this certification.
 (The AKC CGC is not a Therapy Dog certification)

-Step 3: Complete our Therapy Dog Training program.
+Step 3: Complete the AKC Community Canine Training and Test (Advanced CGC).
 This will ensure that you and your dog are fully prepared for the Tester/Observer to meet with you for evaluations and testing.

 NOTE: We can only prepare you for the therapy dog test.
 We cannot test you for Therapy Dog Certification.
 Once you complete our program, we will recommend a Tester/Observer in your area.
-Start here to be tested to join the Alliance for Therapy Dogs after your training.
+Start here to find a tester/observer in your area and join the Alliance of Therapy Dogs after your training.

 Therapy dog candidates are well-socialized from an early age.
 They do not bark, jump on people, or playbite.
 They are always well-mannered and under control by their owners.